nidragedd/nidragedd.github.io/_posts/2019-11-09-sudoku-genetics.md

 </figure>

 ## How good can it be?
 After 43 cells then 49 cells to find, let's try a hard one (59 cells to find).
 Here, even the _Pencil Mark_ technique cannot help a lot.
-With that we were just able to guess 1 cell (the "9" value in the 5th grid):
+With that we were just able to guess 1 cell (the "9" value, cf. fig.8):
 <figure class="align-left" style="width:280px; margin:0 0 0 5em;">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/20191110/screen_solution_to_guess_3_hard.png" alt="Hard puzzle">
   <figcaption>Fig.7: hard puzzle to solve</figcaption>